dotnet/coreclr/Documentation/design-docs/corefx-testing-framework.md

 ## xUnit Console Runner

 Currently we depend on xunit.netcore.console.exe (our own implementation of an xUnit console runner) being present in the test payload.
 With the efforts going on in [the Arcade transition project](https://github.com/dotnet/corefx/projects/3) changes to the CoreFX test build format might happen, in which case we would need to start maintaining our one CoreFX console runner.
+The reason for this is the lack of fine-grained test exclusion capabilities in earlier xUnit versions (before [test exclusions were added to core xUnit](https://github.com/xunit/xunit/pull/1734)).
+The testing framework implementation assumes that the console runner accepts exclusion parameters (e.g. -skipmethod; -skipclass ), which are the basis of being able to selectively disable individual test methods.
 If the binaries maintain backwards-compatibility (extremely likely) with the console runner, then we can simply call an instance of xunit.netcore.console.exe from the test host directory.

 ## Paralellization